 A: The amount of time between the day you turn in the final copy of your document and all necessary paperwork to UDTS and the day your work appears in MARS varies.
 It has to do with our current workflow, the time of year, and our other responsibilities/duties.
 The document may be uploaded to MARS within a week of its receipt, or it may take up to 6 months.
 The average amount of time between final submission and upload to MARS is 6 weeks; however, again, that depends on our schedule.

 Q: Who will be able to see my document in MARS?

 A: Once your document becomes available (either as soon as it is uploaded or after your chosen embargo lifts), anyone who has access to the Internet and is able to find your document through an online search will be able to view and read the full-text, open-access version of your document.
 MARS users do not have to register or pay to see the materials it stores.
 We cannot block search-engine discoverability of documents in MARS.

-If you have chosen to embargo your work, you will still have a record in MARS; the repository is not a completely dark archive.
+If you have chosen to embargo your work, you will still have a record in MARS; the repository is not a dark archive.
 That record can be located through online searches.
 Your name, the title of your work, and the Abstract will be visible during your chosen embargo period.
-If there is anything you do not want people to see, do not include it in the Abstract.
+If there is anything you do not want people to see, do not include it in the title or Abstract.

 Q: How long does it take for my document to appear in ProQuest?

 A: The amount of time between the day you upload your document to ProQuest via the Administrator and the day your work appears in ProQuest varies.
 UDTS must first process the submission; we may be able to do so within a week of the Final Submission of your document and all necessary paperwork, or it may take a month or so after Final Submission.
 The length of time depends upon our current workflow, the time of year, and our other responsibilities/duties.